Our nonprofit community hospital, Bozeman Health Deaconess Hospital has

 the sale was complete, the Sanitarium was renamed Bozeman Deaconess Hospital

 and was managed by the deaconesses.
 The deaconesses were woman who dedicated

 their lives to service, caring for patients, cleaning the hospital, and

 typically receiving a small stipend plus room and board.

 By 1920, additional hospital facilities were needed, and in spite of pressing

-financial problems at the time, area citizens and the Methodist Church
+financial problems at the time, a majority of the 15,864 residents of

-In 1956, the governing board and management recognized the growth that
+In 1956, the governing board and management at Bozeman Deaconess recognized

-would come to the Bozeman area, and thus purchased 500 acres of land east
+that growth would come to the Bozeman area, and purchased 500 acres of

-In 1969, an intensive care unit was built attached to the original buildings
+An intensive care unit was added in 1969, attached to the original buildings

 built in 1920 and 1944.
 In 1971, a $1.7 million addition was completed